ismtabo/advent-of-code-deno-template/README.md

     run-all    - Run multiple day solution
-    new        - Create new day solution folder skeleton get-input  - Get input for a given day submit     - Submit answer for a given day
+    new        - Create new day solution folder skeleton get-input  - Get input for a given day get-desc   - Get description for a given day submit     - Submit answer for a given day
 ```